 If the Company is unable to maintain compliance with Nasdaq's continued listing requirements in the future, delisting from the Nasdaq Capital Market or any Nasdaq market could make trading our Common Stock more difficult for investors, potentially leading to declines in our share price and liquidity.
 In addition, without a Nasdaq market listing, stockholders may have a difficult time getting a quote for the sale or purchase of our stock, the sale or purchase of our stock would likely be made more difficult and the trading volume and liquidity of our stock could decline.
 Delisting from Nasdaq could also result in negative publicity and could also make it more difficult for us to raise additional capital.
 The absence of such a listing may adversely affect the acceptance of our Common Stock as currency or the value accorded by other parties.
 Further, if the Company is delisted, the Company would also incur additional costs under state blue sky laws in connection with any sales of our securities.
 These requirements could severely limit the market liquidity of our Common Stock and the ability of our stockholders to sell our Common Stock in the secondary market.
 If our Common Stock is delisted by Nasdaq, our Common Stock may be eligible to trade on an over-the-counter quotation system, such as the OTCQB market, where an investor may find it more difficult to sell our stock or obtain accurate quotations as to the market value of our Common Stock.
-The Company cannot assure you that our Common Stock, if delisted from Nasdaq, will be listed on another national securities exchange or quoted on an over-the counter quotation system.
-If our Common Stock is delisted, it may come within the definition of "penny stock" as defined in the Securities Exchange Act of 1934 as amended (the "Exchange Act") and would be covered by Rule 15g-9 of the Exchange Act.
+The Company cannot assure you that our Common Stock, if delisted from Nasdaq, will be listed on another national securities exchange Act of 1934 as amended (the "Exchange Act") and would be covered by Rule 15g-9 of the Exchange Act.
 That Rule imposes additional sales practice requirements on broker-dealers who sell securities to persons other than established customers and accredited investors.
-For transac
+For transactions covered by Rule 15g-9, the broker-dealer must make a special suitability determination for the purchaser and receive the purchaser's written agreement to the transacti